VA EHR rollout increased ‘risks for errors’ in veteran health care, watchdog warns | Federal News Network

 The IG reports also note some diagnostic codes were not available in the new EHR, which “hindered the ability of staff to precisely document management of diseases and health conditions.”

-Some staff were also unable to view a patient’s service-connected conditions in the new EHR, while others ran into issues managing referrals to outpatient medical specialists.
+Some employees were also unable to view a patient’s service-connected conditions in the new EHR, while others ran into issues managing referrals to outpatient medical specialists.

 The IG also found that vulnerabilities in the EHR system, as well as deficits in staff training, meant that routing for some laboratory orders failed and did not reach the facility laboratory.